Hometown: Lyme, NH, USA

 Life-changing experiences: Ski racing full-time for two years as part of the Craftsbury Green Racing Project; spending two years traveling Europe and making friends with classmates from around the world in the Erasmus Mundus Master Programme in Evolution

-Favorite Places to Ski: Dorchester, NH, USA; Sjusjøen, Norway; Font Romeu, France
+Favorite Places to Ski: Dorchester, NH, USA; Sjusjøen, Norway; Melchsee Frutt, Switzerland

 Blogging: I have a personal blog – please check it out!
 I sometimes write about science and academia; you can find a collection of those posts here.
 The rest of my blog is devoted to what I do in my personal time, and includes a lot of writing and photos from travel.

-Writing: Down the road, when I’m an “established” scientist or at least have a steady job, I’d really like to write about science for the general public.
+Writing: I have an optimistic/unrealistic dream that at some point, alongside doing research and teaching, I’d really like to write about science for the general public.
 After all, it was Jonathan Weiner’s book The Beak of the Finch (about Peter and Rosemary Grant) which spurred me to go back to school and get my masters degree.
 Communicating the fun, cool, and fascinating parts of our job as scientists is vitally important to establishing a general public that understands the value of science.
-We can’t just communicate our results in dry, dense text in research journals that might or might not be picked up (and/or misrepresented) by the media, but will certainly never be read by your average citizen.
+It’s important to me that we share our results more widely than just in academic papers that reside between paywalls – even if they are free on our websites, the language and style is not always accessible.

-At the moment, I also work part-time as the editor-at-large for the ski website FasterSkier.com.
-As part of the job I get to travel to a few World Cup level competitions each year for onsite-race coverage – the highlight of my career with them was a trip to the 2014 Olympics in Sochi, Russia!
-Besides the day-to-day of ski racing, I focus on sports science, doping, and governance.
-Besides being fun, writing on a regular basis makes it a lot easier to sit down and write a manuscript when publication time comes around because I’m not intimidated by a blank page anymore!
+I previously worked as the editor-at-large for the ski website FasterSkier.com.
+I focused on issues of sports governance, sports science and health, and doping, including leading major investigations.
+As part of the job I also got to travel to a few World Cup level competitions each year for onsite-race coverage; one highlight of my career with them was a trip to the 2014 Olympics in Sochi, Russia!